vatpac-technology/sops/docs/client/holdlist.md

 An exit time can be specified by appending it to the holding point name, e.g. `H\RIVET\29` to depart `RIVET` at 29-minutes past the hour.

-The exit time can be adjusted directly from the list, or by modifying the label.
+The exit time can be adjusted directly from the list or by modifying the label.

 When the exit time is set, the ETO for all subsequent waypoints are adjusted to reflect the hold exit time.